-The equipment has several important operating features which provide maximum flexibility, performance and versatility.
+The equipment has several important operating features that provide maximum flexibility, performance, and versatility.
 These features include:

-- 1. VHF and VLO bands that can be configured to be operated independently or as a single unit. - 2.
-The unit can be set up as a crossband repeater, linking a VHF and VLO frequency in both directions. - 200 memory positions per band which can each be programmed with a transmit and receive frequency with 25 or 12.5 kHz channel spacing, Tx/Rx CTCSS tones or DPL codes and a 9character alphanumeric title. - 4.
-2 guard channels which can each be programmed with a Rx frequency with 25 or 12.5 kHz channel spacing, CTCSS Tx tone or DPL code and a 9-character alphanumeric title. - 5.
-Scanning of preprogrammed memories with selective memory scanning, in 5 scan lists. - 6.
-Priority scan of memory channel 1, if desired. - 7.
+- 1. VHF and UHF bands that can be configured to be operated independently or as a single unit. - The unit can be set up as a cross band repeater, linking a VHF and UHF frequency in both directions. - 3.
+200 memory positions per band which can each be programmed with a transmit and receive frequency with 25 or 12.5 kHz channel spacing, Tx/Rx CTCSS tones or DPL codes, and a 9-character alphanumeric title. - 4.
+2 guard channels that can each be programmed with an Rx frequency with 25 or 12.5 kHz channel spacing, CTCSS Tx tone or DPL code, and a 9 character alphanumeric title. - 5.
+Scanning of pre-programmed memories with selective memory scanning, in 5 scan lists. - 6.
+Priority scans of memory channel 1, if desired. - 7.
 Direct frequency entry mode. - 8.
 Receive frequency simplex function. - 9.
-Switchable RF output power between 1 watt and 8-10 watts. - 10.
+RF output power is switchable between 1 watt and 8-10 watts. - 10.
 Lockout of keyboard to prevent inadvertent entries. - 11.
 Variable frequency mode to manually scan up and down in 2.5 kHz steps. - 12.
 LED display variable dimming mode. - 13.
 Selectable 90 second Tx time out feature. - 14.
 Quick download of any of the VHF memory positions to the guard memories. - 15.
 PC Memory Upload or Download capability. - 16.
-Configuration Menu Pressing ENTER, RCL and FUNC together while turning the radio on will put it into configuration mode.
-The programming features affected are: - a) DPL Can be turned on or off with th MUP and MDN (4 and 7) keys.
+Configuration Menu Pressing ENTER, RCL, and FUNC together while turning the radio ON, will put it into the configuration mode.
+The programming features affected are: - a) DPL DPL can be turned ON or OFF with the M.UP and M.DN (4 and 7) keys.
 This only removes the DPL entry step from the programming sequence and does not stop memories that already have DPL codes from working.
-This also applies to the rest of the on/off configurable items. - b) Scan Can be disabled.
-Selecting FUNC and SCAN will do nothing if Scan is off.
-The scan list indicator (+) will still display if was previously programmed. - c) Rx CTCSS Can be turned on or off from the programming sequence.
-This affects only the CTCSS tones for receive. - d) FUNC 7 Can be turned on or off.
-When off, the main memory channel can not be dumped into one of the guard channels using function 7. - e) LAST MEM If set to on, the last memory channel on the display will be what comes up when the radio is turned on.
-If set to off, the last memory that changes were made to will be what comes up when the unit is switched on. - f) DUALMODE If set to on, the VLO and VHF bands are operated independently and simultaneously.
+This also applies to the rest of the on/off configurable items. - b) Scan Scan can be disabled.
+Selecting FUNC and SCAN will do nothing if Scan is OFF.
+The scan list indicator (+) will still display if was previously programmed.

+- c) Rx CTCSS Rx CTCSS Can be turned on or off from the programming sequence.
+This affects only the CTCSS tones for receive. - d) FUNC 7 FUNC 7 can be turned ON or OFF.
+While OFF, the main memory channel cannot be dumped into one of the guard channels using Function 7. - e) LAST MEM If set to on, the last memory channel on the display will be what shows up when the radio is turned on.
+If LAST MEM is set to OFF, the last memory changes will be displayed when the unit is switched on. - f) DUALMODE If set to on, the UHF and VHF bands are operated independently and simultaneously.
 The radio is shipped with this feature OFF. - g) SIDETONE The TX audio circuit becomes active allowing you to adjust the sidetone level with the VHF volume knob.
-When thedesired level is reached, press ENTER and this level will be set for both VHF and VLO bands.
+When the desired level is reached, press ENTER and this level will be set for both VHF and UHF bands.
 The factory setting is 23.

-Important: You must set the side tone every time you go through the configuration menu since the position of the knob is taken as the new level regardless of whether or not you made an adjustment.
+NOTE: You must set the side tone every time you go through the configuration menu since the position of the knob is taken as the new level regardless of whether or not you made an adjustment.